MO-GRPO: Mitigating Reward Hacking of Group Relative Policy Optimization on Multi-Objective Problems: Experiment

 As shown in Table~\ref{tab:wmt24-combined}, MO-GRPO also appropriately treats the two reward functions across Qwen and Llama, similar to the En-Ja task.
 Therefore, it consistently achieves higher GPT-Eval win rates than GRPO and Dr. GRPO.
 GPT-Eval indicates that GRPO and Dr. GRPO are improving with Qwen but exhibit clear reward hacking with Llama.
 Both methods overfit to TRank at the expense of BLEURT.
 Interestingly, the trained models output non-Chinese text even though the task is Chinese translation (similarly to what we observed in En-Ja translation task in Table~\ref{tab:example-Llama}).

-Table~\ref{tab:error_rate} further quantifies this phenomenon: using langdetect,\footnote{https://pypi.org/project/langdetect/}.
-We find that GRPO and Dr. GRPO frequently produce non-Chinese generations, exploiting TRank and this overly yields lower GPT-Eval scores than the base model.
+Table~\ref{tab:error_rate} further quantifies this phenomenon using langdetect, a tool to predict the language of the given text.\footnote{https://pypi.org/project/langdetect/} We find that GRPO and Dr. GRPO frequently produce non-Chinese generations, exploiting TRank, resulting in significantly lower GPT-Eval scores than the base model.

 \paragraph{Ablation study.} Instead of using MO-GRPO, one may solve the reward hacking by patching the reward function so that it cannot be hacked.
 We improve the TRank reward function by giving a huge penalty (score=10) if the generated output is identified as non-Chinese by langdetect.
 In this way, we can prevent the model to learn to generate non-Chinese texts.
 Table~\ref{tab:error_rate} shows that adding a penalty to TRank reduces the probability of non-Chinese outputs (\textbf{Non-Chinese}) for all methods; MO-GRPO still has the lowest probability.
 Additionally, Table~\ref{tab:with-langdetect} shows the TRank with penalties under the same experimental settings as Table~\ref{tab:wmt24-combined}.
 This shows that MO-GRPO outperforms other methods in terms of GPT-Eval, and in this setting as well, GRPO and Dr. GRPO are trained with a focus on TRank penalties, which fluctuate more than BLEURT.
 This shows that MO-GRPO is on par with GRPO even if the reward functions are reasonably designed (e.g., problem settings in which GRPO achieves improvement).